PxPerfectMike/scootloops/readme.md

 ![Build Status](https://github.com/PxPerfectMike/scootloops/actions/workflows/node.js.yml/badge.svg)

-Do you ever get tired of writing the same looping logic over and over again in your JavaScript code?
-Do you find yourself struggling with complex loops and filtering operations that take up too much of your time and mental energy?
-If so, then you need a simple and easy-to-use solution that can simplify your coding tasks and free up your creative energy.

-That's where scootloops comes in.
-This JavaScript library provides a set of intuitive and straightforward functions that can handle the most common looping tasks and filtering operations with ease.
-Whether you need to loop through a range of numbers, filter an array of objects based on specific criteria, or transform an array with a mapping function, this library has got you covered.
+`scootloops` is a JavaScript library designed to simplify common looping and filtering operations.
+It provides a set of intuitive functions that can handle tasks such as looping through a range of numbers, filtering an array of objects based on specific criteria, or transforming an array with a mapping function.

-With this library, you can say goodbye to the headache of writing complicated loops and filtering operations from scratch.
-Instead, you can focus on what you do best: writing clean and readable code that expresses your ideas with clarity and precision.

-So why wait?
-Install scootloops today and see how much easier your coding tasks can become.

 ## Installation

-To install 'scootloops' as a dependency in your project, run the following command:
+To install `scootloops` as a dependency in your project, run the following command:

 ```bash
 npm install scootloops